Choosing The right Business Structure

 For tax purposes, your partnership is treaded similarly to a sole trader because you will be self-employed.
 You would also own all the assets of this partnership, which means you have unlimited liability.
-Accountants Super and Tax has comprehensive strategies to help you determine the ways to minimise these risks.
+BAS 365 has comprehensive strategies to help you determine the ways to minimise these risks.
 Depending on your type of business, we may also need to help you obtain certain licences.

 A company separates its owners (shareholders) from the business so that it’s run by its own directors.
 This structure offers various tax and legal advantages over other business structures.

 However, the set-up and admin costs are higher because of the additional reporting to remain compliant with its regulator, the Australian Securities and Investments Commission.

 Although the company will provide asset protection to some degree, the directors may be held liable for their actions and the company’s debts.